Tejaswireddyallam/GDPFall2024-Group2/README.md

 09/20/2024 - <br>

 Discussed about the updated functional requirements with mentor and also contributed in documenting the list of proposed prototypes.

+Finalized list of prototypes and updated notes from mentor discussion on functional requirements for the telemedicine app.